Project Overview

 Modeling complex ecosystem function on oceanic seamounts

-The impetus for the Global Seamounts Project was a recognition that the work of the Census of Marine Life on Seamounts (CenSeam), a five-year field initiative carried out as part of the Census of Marine Life (CoML) (Stocks, et al, 2012), represented a major collective input from the seamount research community that could now be extended and more fully realized beyond what was feasible under the CoML.
+The impetus for the Global Seamounts Project is a recognition that the work of the Census of Marine Life on Seamounts (CenSeam), a five-year field initiative carried out as part of the Census of Marine Life (CoML) (1) represents an opportunity to extend the CoML work for seamounts in several respects.

-The papers produced from CenSeam however suggested that extending current lines of research methods is not sufficient to reach an understanding of ecosystem function.
-A paper by Clark, et al, in 2012 stated:
+Scientific papers published from CenSeam emphasized that extending then-current lines of research methods is not sufficient to reach an understanding of ecosystem function.
+A paper reporting on outcomes of the Census of Marine Life on Seamounts (2) stated:

 “There are many aspects of seamount and deep-sea ecosystem structure and function that we do not understand, and which may in the long-term be critical for effective management.
 However, research is in many respects still at the stage of describing the composition and structure of seamount habitat and communities, and appreciating complex functional processes is still a long way in the future.”

-The need for understanding complex function and behavior of seamount ecosystems led to the proposed incorporation of an integrated ecosystem modeling component to the project.
 The science of modeling complex, nonlinear systems, and the computing power required to process such models, is advancing rapidly.
-The principal constraint now for applying these advances to modeling oceanic systems is in acquiring the scope and resolution of environmental data required to populate them.
+The principal constraint now for applying these advances to modeling oceanic systems is in acquiring the scope and resolution of environmental data required to populate them, and this is what the Global Seamounts Project will do.

-Operational research vessel capacity for the project’s twenty expeditions will be met with MARV research vessels configured to support the project (Figures 5 - 7).
-Utilization of time-chartered, science-adapted MARV platforms for the GSP Field Campaign addresses a constraint the project would otherwise be faced with – the need to mobilize an intensively scheduled fleet of global class research vessels, some with overlapping schedules or simultaneously deployed in different ocean basins, capable of hosting large international science teams, multidisciplinary lab and workspace clusters, and deep-sea vehicle deployments.
+Operational research vessel capacity for multiple expeditions will be met with MARV research vessels configured to support the project (Figures 5-7).
+Utilization of time-chartered, science-adapted MARV platforms for the GSP Field Campaign addresses a constraint the project would otherwise be faced with – the need to mobilize an intensively scheduled fleet of global class research vessels, including deployed for the project simultaneously in different ocean basins and capable of hosting international science teams, lab and workspace clusters, and deep-sea vehicles.

 References